httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Different applications have different goals when using HTTP.
 The requirements in this document apply when any of the following conditions are true:

-* The transport port in use is 80 or 443,
+* the transport port in use is 80 or 443,
-* The URL scheme "http" or "https" is used,
+* the URL scheme "http" or "https" is used,
-* The ALPN protocol ID {{!RFC7301}} generically identifies HTTP (e.g., "http/1.1", "h2", "h2c"), or
+* the ALPN protocol ID {{!RFC7301}} generically identifies HTTP (e.g., "http/1.1", "h2", "h2c"), or
-* The IANA registries defined for HTTP are updated or modified.
+* the IANA registries defined for HTTP are updated or modified.

 When an application is using HTTP, all of the requirements of the HTTP protocol suite are in force (including but not limited to {{!I-D.ietf-httpbis-semantics}}, {{!I-D.ietf-httpbis-cache}}, {{!I-D.ietf-httpbis-messaging}}, and {{!RFC7540}}).